Skip to content

 The time trap

-The number one mistake candidates make is spending too long on diagrams and running out of time for the narrative.
+The number one mistake is spending too long on diagrams and running out of time for the narrative.
 Set a hard timer for each phase.
 An incomplete but well-structured presentation scores better than beautiful diagrams with no story.

 2. Which Diagrams to Create First